-If you are interested in going to university but not sure where to start, take a look at The Universities and Colleges Admissions Service (UCAS) website which has all the up to date information around courses and financial support as well as advice and guidance around what other options are available such as a gap year, apprenticeship and employment pathways.
+If you are interested in going to university, but are not sure where to start, take a look at The Universities and Colleges Admissions Service (UCAS) website which has all the up to date information around courses and financial support as well as advice and guidance around what other options are available such as a gap year, apprenticeships and employment pathways.
 The UCAS website is also where you will make your university application.

 Some universities offer care leavers the opportunity to gain a place on a chosen study programme, even if you don't have the required qualifications.
-You will need to speak directly with each university to get more information.
+You will need to speak directly with each university to get more information on the options available.

 What about an apprenticeship?

 Apprenticeships allow you to earn a salary whilst studying for a nationally recognised qualification and getting 'on the job' training.
 It's a way to gain experience, strengthen your CV and build your career.
 There is a wide range of apprenticeships available to suit every skill and passion and the training provider will offer support for any additional needs.
 It's a different way of learning compared to college or university, and you could learn skills that will be valued by potential employers.

 Apprenticeships range from intermediate level (equivalent to GCSE level) right up to degree level and are available in a wide range of different industries.
 If you're not quite ready for an apprenticeship, then you might be interested in a traineeship.

 Surrey County Council also offers specific apprenticeships just to care leavers, ask your social worker or PA for more information.